tjdraper/BuilderApp/README.md

 ## How It Works

-When you load up http://yourlocalserver.dev/\_builder/, BuilderApp parses the contents of your pages directory (the one in the _builderApp above webroot), mirroring its structure to the webroot), and parsing your layouts, includes, and variables along the way.
+When you load up http://yourlocalserver.dev/\_builder/, BuilderApp parses the contents of your pages directory (the one in the \_builderApp above webroot), mirroring its structure to the webroot), and parsing your layouts, includes, and variables along the way.

 ## Basic Concept and Usage

 Here are the stages of rendering and how to use them:

 - **Pages**
-	- Your pages are retrieved from the pages directory (in _builderApp).
+	- Your pages are retrieved from the pages directory (in \_builderApp).
 The directory hierarchy will be mirrored in your public_html directory.
 - **Layouts**
+	- In your layouts folder you should have a defaut.html.
+If no layout is specified, this is what BuilderApp will use.
 	- Layouts can be specified in your page.
 It is recommended to specify this at the very top of the document.
 The syntax is: {{layout:myLayout}}.
-	- If not layout is specified, then default.html will be used.
-	- You should always have a default.html in the layouts directory.
 	- All layouts should include the {{page:content}} tag somewhere.
 The contents of your page will be placed at this location in your layout.
 - **Includes**
 	- All {{include:myInclude}} tags are replaced with the specified include.
-	- Includes live in the includes directory (in _builderApp).
+	- Includes live in the includes directory (in \_builderApp).
 - **Single Variables**
 	- Single Variables are specified in the settings.php file as a key => value array.
 		- 'myVariableName' => 'myVariableContent'